• Default

 History of SENSE

 SENSE was founded in 1990 by a small group of English-speaking editors living in the Netherlands.
 Their objective was to form a society that could deal with the problems of language attrition and linguistic isolation faced by English-speaking language professionals living and working in a non-anglophone country.
-Since 1990, SENSE has attracted many native speakers of Dutch, who bring valuable perspectives on working in the English language industry in the Netherlands.
+SENSE has also attracted many native speakers of Dutch, who bring valuable perspectives on working in the English language industry in the Netherlands.

 Publications